What is a Municipal Bond?

 Taxable Bonds.
 There is a smaller but growing niche of taxable municipal bonds.
 These bonds exist because the federal government will not subsidize the financing of certain activities, which do not significantly benefit the general public.
 Investor-led housing, local sports facilities, refunding of a refunded issue, and borrowing to replenish a municipality’s underfunded pension plan, Build America Bonds (BABs) are types of bond issues that are federally taxable.
 Taxable municipals offer higher yields than those of other taxable sectors, such as corporate or government agency bonds.

 With their tax-exempt status, muni bonds are a powerful tool to optimize your portfolio return on an after-tax basis.

 Muni Tax Adjusted Yield

-An individual investor with 35% tax rate is considering between AA rated corporate bond offering 4% annual yield and AA-rated municipal bond offering 3% annual yield.
-All else equal which investment will be more financially attractive?
+An individual investor with a 35% tax rate is considering an AA-rated corporate bond offering a 4% annual yield and an AA-rated municipal bond offering a 3% annual yield.
+All else equal, which investment will be more financially attractive?

 Since the investors pays 35% on the received interest from the corporate bonds she will pay 1.4% of the 4% yield to taxes (4% x 0.35% = 1.4%) having an effective after-tax interest of 2.6% (4% – 1.4% = 2.6%).
 In other words, the investor will only be able to take 2.6% of the 4% as the remaining 1.4% will go for taxes.
 With the muni bond at 3% and no federal taxes, the investor will be better off buying the muni bond.